Program Guide:

 Thai infrastructure is well developed, but public transportation is limited across the country be sure to adhere to guidance from your Tour Directors and other EF staff to get around safely.

-Common phrases: Mari Johnson Basic Phrases for Travelers
+Common phrases (via Mari Johnson Basic Phrases for Travelers):

-Be respectful of all statues, religious monuments, and temples.
-In Thailand, it is illegal to disrespect the royal family or Buddhist icons in any way; infractions can carry severe penalties.
+Additionally, it’s important to be respectful of all statues, religious monuments, and temples.
+It’s also necessary to note than in Thailand, it is illegal to disrespect the royal family or Buddhist icons in any way; infractions can carry severe penalties.

 Because of its position as a hugely popular tourist destination, foreigners are welcomed all over the country; however, in places where tourists are less common, there can be varied levels of comfort and understanding of foreign cultures.
 In these areas, it is especially important to follow any directions and social cues from your local guides and partners.